 Vibrantly purple, sweet, and creamy, this ube halaya recipe is deliciously well-balanced in flavor!

-But first, what is ube?
+What is ube?

-There is much confusion about Ube, Taro and the Hawaiian sweet potato (Okinawan sweet potato).
+There is much confusion about Ube, Taro, and the Hawaiian sweet potato (Okinawan sweet potato).
 These are 3 very different vegetables.

 Ube is purple yam.
-It’s a very popular ingredient in the Philippines, used in so many dishes (including ube halaya of course).
+It’s a very popular ingredient in the Philippines, used in so many dishes (including this ube halaya of course).
 The beautiful purple flesh is especially popular in desserts.
 It’s related to sweet potatoes and roots like taro, but different.

 The texture of ube is pretty similar to purple sweet potatoes that you can find in the US (Hawaiian / Okinawan sweet potatoes).
 Ube has a dark skin color, and usually the inside can vary from a lilac to purple color.

 Okinawan sweet potatoes can also have a dark skin (some have a lighter skin), but the inside is a much deeper purple color.
-It’s more starchy, and sweeter than ube.
+It’s more starchy and sweeter than ube.
 Since these are more common in the US, they can be used as a replacement for ube, and they do make a kick-ass sweet potato pie!